microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/authentication-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the dynamically chosen [authentication](../resources/authentication.md) method that is prompted to a user.
+Get the dynamically chosen [authentication](../resources/authentication.md) method that the user is prompted with.

 ## Permissions